List of guitar tunings: Dropped

 A combination of standard 6 string tuning and a 7th string dropped one full step for power chords, used by Suicide Silence, Oceano, Thy Art Is Murder, Fit For An Autopsy, Chelsea Grin, Carnifex, and Whitechapel, Lacuna Coil, Emmure, Nile, Light the Torch, Betraying the Martyrs, Ice Nine Kills, Devin Holt of Pallbearer (Brett Campbell uses a 6-string), Blotted Science, New Years Day, In This Moment, Chimaira on Pass Out of Existence and Crown of Phantoms, and occasionally Scar Symmetry, King 810, Dry Kill Logic, Eldest 11, December In Red, A Fall To Break, and CFO$ on some songs.
-Also used by Nickelback on "Edge of a Revolution", "Get 'Em Up", and "For The River", DragonForce on their song "Three Hammers" from their album Maximum Overload and Tallah.
+Also used by Nickelback on "Edge of a Revolution", "Get 'Em Up", and "For The River", DragonForce on their song "Three Hammers" from their album Maximum Overload, Dream Theater on the song "Viper King" from Distance Over Time, Tallah, and TesseracT (A-E-A-D-E-A-D).